SoK: A Taxonomy for Critical Analysis of Consensus Mechanisms in Consortium Blockchain: Building Blocks

-The data in this layer is recorded through the blockchain structure, as shown in Figure \ref{fig:archi}.
+The framework of the blockchain is shown in Figure \ref{fig:archi}.
 It comprises the following layers from bottom up: (1) \textbf{Infrastructure Layer}: Contains hardware, architecture equipment, and deployment environment for blockchain systems.
 (2) \textbf{Network Layer}: Includes the node organization method, communication mechanisms, and transmit protocol.
 P2P networks are used with a flat topology, where nodes are equal, distributed, and autonomous \cite{Mao_Deb_Venkatakrishnan_Kannan_Srinivasan_2020}.
 (3) \textbf{Consensus Layer}: Forms the core of the consensus protocol used to ensure trust and security in the network and to achieve consistency of nodes participating in the distributed ledger.
-(4) \textbf{Data Layer}: To realize traceability and non-tampering.
-Any data in the blockchain system can be tracked through this chain ledger \cite{Paik_Xu_Bandara_Lee_Lo_2019}.

-For example, in Bitcoin, each data block comprises a block header and a block body containing a packaged transaction, shown in Figure \ref{fig:block}.
-The block header contains information such as the current system version number, the hash value of the previous block, the difficulty target of the current block, the random number, the root of the Merkel tree of the block transaction, and the timestamp \cite{nakamoto_bitcoin_2009}.
-The block body includes many verified transactions and a complete Merkel tree composed of these transactions \cite{Szydlo_2004}.
-The Merkle tree is a binary tree, where the bottom layer corresponds to the content of the leaf node.
+(4) \textbf{Data Layer}: To realize traceability and non-tampering, transaction data is recorded through the blockchain structure and can be tracked through this chain ledger \cite{Paik_Xu_Bandara_Lee_Lo_2019}.
+For example, each data block in Bitcoin comprises a block header and a block body containing a packaged transaction, shown in Figure \ref{fig:block}.
+The block header contains information such as the current system version number, the previous block's hash value, the random number, the root of the Merkel tree of the block transaction, and the timestamp \cite{nakamoto_bitcoin_2009}.
+The block body includes verified transactions and a complete Merkel tree composed of these transactions \cite{Szydlo_2004}.
+The Merkel tree is a binary tree, where the bottom layer corresponds to the content of the leaf node.
 Each leaf node is the hash value of the corresponding data.
 Two neighboring leaves unite to perform a hash computation that becomes the content of the upper-level node.
-A recursive form of these computations forms the content of the root node.
-Based on the Merkle tree's particular date structure, any data modification that happens in the leaf node will be passed to its parent and propagated to the tree's root \cite{pham2020double}.
+Recursive computations form the content of the root node.
+Blockchain’s non-tampering is ensured by Merkle tree’s particular data structure since any modification in the leaf will be passed to its parent and propagated to the tree's root \cite{pham2020double}.
 (5) \textbf{Application Layer}: Encapsulates various script codes, smart contracts, Decentralized Applications (DApps) and APIs.
 Scripts are sets of instruction lists attached to transactions.
 Smart contracts are event-driven, stateful computer programs that run on a shared blockchain data ledger, processing data and managing on-chain smart assets.
 DApps are decentralized and secure applications that run on a distributed network, utilizing open-source code and storing data and records on the blockchain using cryptographic technologies.
 APIs are provided for development, allowing DApps and third-party applications to handle smart contracts and retrieve data from blockchain.